 Go to www.linkedin.com in your web browser and log in.

-Search for a person whom you'd like to follow (see our How to Search LinkedIn tutorial), and then click on their name to go to their profile page.
+Search or browse for a person whom you'd like to follow, and then click on their name to go to their profile page.

-We gave you some basic information in our How to Write a LinkedIn Profile and Add a Photo tutorial, but there are many other things that you can add to your profile!
+We gave you some basic information in our turorial on how to write a great LinkedIn profile, but there are many other things that you can add to your profile!
 List some of your skills, general interests, volunteer experience, causes that you believe in, and more!
-The more that LinkedIn users can see about your professional life, the more likely they'll be interested enough in you to follow you.
+The more that other users can see about your professional life, the more likely they'll be interested enough in you to follow you.

 People normally follow you on LinkedIn when you have intriguing things to say.
 The best way to showcase that is on LinkedIn Pulse.
 Leave a comment on a story that you like, respond to someone else's comment, or try your hand at writing an article yourself!